Sociology BA Program Learning Outcomes

 5. Students will be able to practice sociology as educated and civically engaged persons.

-1. Students will be able to evaluate theoretically driven contributions through historical and contemporary issues such as race/ethnicity relations, social political and economic inequalities, work and corrections;
+Learning Objective 1: Will be able to evaluate theoretical contributions through historical and contemporary issues such as race/ethnic relations, social political and economic inequalities, work and corrections.

-2. Students will be able to interpret and evaluate critically published research and conduct research by formulating theory driven research questions;
+Learning Objective 2: Will be able to critically interpret and evaluate published research, and conduct research by formulating theory-driven research questions.

-3. Students will be able to communicate sociological knowledge using oral, written, and other technologically driven mediums;
+Learning Objective 3: Will be able to communicate sociological knowledge using oral, written, and other technologically driven mediums.

-4. Students will be able to participate in meaningful and thoughtful dialogues and conversations as educated people;
+Learning Objective 4: Will be able to participate in meaningful and thoughtful dialogues and conversations as educated people.

-5. Students will be able to participate in a democratic society as critically engaged citizens.
+5. Graduate students will be able to participate in a democratic society as critically engaged citizens.

 BA Program in Social Science, Teacher Preparation (Single/Multiple Subject)